MariaMengozzi/pc-2022/Activity-04/notes.md

 # Activity 04

-in a jacamo project we can also find the env path in which we put all the things that are linked to the environment in which our agent is putted inside
+in a jacamo project we can also find the env path in which we put all the things  (called artifacts) that are linked to the environment in which our agent is putted inside

-the jcm file is the main of the project. here we can define the first agent of our system
+the jcm file is the main of the project. here we can define the strting agent of our system

 in Jason a goal is managed by events.

 in jacamo the ! represent a goal (es !say("hello")). here we can specify the parameters that we expect. and like prolog we can use the _ for the parameters that we want to ignore.

-the cycle represented in the slide is one threaded. so we can not have race conditions
+the cycle represented in the slide is one threaded. so we can not have race conditions between single actions.

-note that if we run the application with only !say("hello") the result is a failure we need to specify a plan even for these case
+note that if we run the application with only !say("hello") the result is a failure we need to specify a plan even for thise case

 //the plan is for responding to a goal that is say something.